What should I Ask: A Knowledge-driven Approach for Follow-up Questions Generation in Conversational Surveys: Experiments

-To further explore the alignment of our proposed Gricean Scores with human judgment, we randomly sampled 50 instances from the generated follow-up questions and ground truth texts to perform a human evaluation.
-We first discussed a codebook based on four dimensions of Gricean Maxim on a 0 (poor) to 2 (excellent) point scale.
-Then two annotators that are fluent in English individually rated instances blind to the generation methods.
+Complementing the result with our objective metrics, we randomly sampled 50 instances from the generated follow-up questions and ground truth texts to perform an expert evaluation.
+We first discussed a codebook based on four dimensions of Gricean Maxim on a 0 (poor) to 2 (excellent) scale.
+Then two expert annotators individually rated instances blind to the generation methods.
 Krippendorff’s alpha ranged from 0.80 to 0.92 for each set of coding.
-We averaged their scores (Table \ref{human_result}) and performed ANOVA tests with Tukey methods to analyze the results.
-Overall, the results aligned with our proposed Gricean Score, where the knowledge-driven methods outperform the baseline model, DialoGPT, in all dimensions except \textit{Manner}.
+We averaged their scores (Tab. \ref{human_result}) and performed ANOVA tests with Tukey methods to analyze the results.
+Overall, the results aligned with our proposed \textit{Gricean Scores}, where the knowledge-driven methods outperform the baseline model, DialoGPT, in all dimensions except \textit{Manner}.
 The Tukey post-hoc tests showed the differences between Ground Truth and our knowledge-driven methods are not statistically significant in all four dimensions, indicating the effectiveness of our approach.
+In addition, our \textit{Gricean Scores} correlates well with our expert evaluation, Quantity: 0.16, Quality = 0.37*, Relation = 0.24*, and Manner = 0.19 \footnote{* indicates the correlation is significant per Pearson's test}.